whipowill/quake-dir/README.md

 ## Settings

 The Scarlet mod allows for customizing the game in some interesting ways.
-Included in this directory are my [custom](https://github.com/whipowill/quake-dir/blob/master/scarlet/settings/custom.cfg) play settings.
+Included in this repository are my [custom](https://github.com/whipowill/quake-dir/blob/master/scarlet/settings/custom.cfg) play settings, though they are not activated by default.

 ### Philosophy